x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-configuration-wizard-options.md

 Hybrid Configuration Wizard (HCW) has changed a lot since it was released as part of Exchange 2010 Service Pack 2.
 Currently, it supports a Classic Topology (Minimal, Express, and Full), and a Modern Topology (Minimal and Full).
 The table below shows the differences between the options available in the Exchange Classic Topology (Minimal, Express, and Full), and Modern Topology (Minimal and Full).

 > [!NOTE]
 > This table is an expanded version of the one which was originally published in Chapter 13 in the book, Microsoft Office 365 Administration Inside Out, 2nd Edition.
+Reference- Fisher, Ed; Guilmette, Aaron; Kegg, Darryl; Mandich, Lou.
+Microsoft Office 365 Administration Inside Out (Includes Current Book Service), 2nd ed.
+Pearson Education, Inc., 2017.
+Print.

 |**Exchange Hybrid Configuration Options**|**Classic Minimal**|**Classic Express**|**Classic Full**|**Modern Minimal**|**Modern Full**|
 |:-----|:-----|:-----|:-----|:-----|:-----|